 The fires spread to the south side of Cannon Street and together with those that had begun at the east end of Q. Victoria Street, crept towards the Chubb Building.
 A change in the wind direction made it seem as though the building might be spared but within an hour the direction changed again and the fires crept closer.
 By this time the water supply had run out and it took some time to establish a new feed from the river.
 Having done this the supply pipe burst as soon as the hoses were turned on and the flames succeeded in enveloping the building which burned throughout the day!
 Without electricity or gas supplies since just after 11pm, the watchers spent the night either sheltering from the HE bombs (difficult when you are on the roof) or dashing about with stirrup pumps trying to extinguish fires started by flying embers which rained down for most of the night.

 The 300 women and children sheltering in the basement of the building next door had to be evacuated when the block caught fire.

 In Chubb’s basement there were two strongrooms, one of brick construction with an old ‘C’ quality Door and the second (of more recent 18” concrete construction) with a Standard Quality Door.
 These were opened several days later and although surrounded by red hot debris, both preserved their contents in excellent condition.
-For the rest of the War, Head Office moved to the branch office at 68 St. James’s Street.
+For the rest of the War, Head Office moved to the sales office at 68 St. James’s Street.

 The late 1940's saw a rapid growth in business and Chubb’s Head Office moved to 40-42 Oxford Street, W.1. leaving the Banks Division at 128 Q V St. With business continuing to grow, personnel numbers in Head Office increased and the early 1950's saw another move, this time to 175-176 Tottenham Court Road.
 By 1959 these offices were too small and in 1960, the Company moved to Totfield House, 14-22 Tottenham Street W.1.